tedunderwood/noveltmmeta/revisedproposal.md

 1. It needs to communicate that samples are provisional things: there is no such thing as a perfectly-balanced sample suited to answer every conceivable question.
 This means that any list we construct needs to have a basically plural character, and in presenting it, we need to stress, rhetorically, that it is not a single thing but a bunch of potential things folded together.
 2. On the other hand, the social criteria we can use to select volumes tend to have a lifespan of a century or 150 years.
 There aren't a lot of criteria we can use to select volumes across the full span of 300 years.
 So if we construct the list *purely* as the union of a bunch of different sets created by different social criteria, it's going to be awfully lumpy, considered as a whole.
 3. So I'm going to suggest that we allow the external outlines of the list (underline: external outlines) to be defined, more or less, by the one thing we have that does remain constant across 307 years, HathiTrust Digital Library itself.
 We'll aim at roughly the same UK/US balance and m/f balance that the library has in each period, and select volumes from authors that cover the same prominent-to-obscure spectrum found within the library.
 For this purpose, an author's prominence is defined as "number of volumes in the library, relative to the distribution of other authors born around the same time."
 (Underline "for this purpose.)
 4. Going back to underline that three times: "external outlines."
 A user who wants to change the US/UK balance or m/f balance can do that through the magic of just selecting a subset.
-A user who wants only reviewed volumes can select them (we'll have a metadata column.)
+A user who wants only frequently-reviewed authors or volumes can select them (we'll have a metadata column listing number of book reviews in periodical indexes 1802-2007.)
 Bestsellers?
 Select them.
 Etcetera.
 The logic is: this collection mirrors the library because, like the library, it is a resource rather than a corpus.
 A researcher builds a corpus to represent the social object they're investigating: that part is on you.
 5. The last desideratum for this list: we want a lot of metadata for authors.
 (At least nationality, gender, date of birth.)
 We already have several lists (Stanford, UIUC, Chicago) with enriched metadata.
 To save ourselves labor, it makes sense to select authors from those lists where we can.
 But "where we can" here means, where we have an author of the right prominence.
 When we need an obscure author, we'll take an obscure author whether or not we can find one in our existing lists.
 (The UIUC list does have a bunch in the 1820-1950 region.)

 A possible objection to this strategy is that we won't have enough authors from certain minority categories to create a subset--racial or ethnic minorities, Americans before 1820, possibly women in a few periods, and so on.
 (Note, this is different from "balance."
 We're not trying to create balance overall.
 But we are trying to give people a resource that permits flexibility.)